basharif/GUV-symmetry-breaking-analysis/README.md

 Code for generating simulations of ActA and Actin in supplemental figure 15 is found in: simActA_Actin_NOmarkernormalization.m

+### Output files
+The following file types are found in the _G01_singlerun_output_ folder:

+- ".m" files: MATLAB code used to generate the biophysical kymographs
+- ".png" and ".fig" files: image files (and corresponding MATLAB figure files) for biophysical kymographs.
+File names containing "Var" refer to biophysical kymographs with varying number of boundary points (to track changes in GUV size).
+File names containing "Fix" refer to biophysical kymographs with fixed number of boundary points.
+- ".tif" files: time-series of inner/outer masks used to segment each GUV and compute boundary quantities.
+Masks are overlayed on the grayscale GUV images for different fluorescent channels, with the following color-coding: 1) green zones indicate the region outside the GUV; 2) red zones indicate the region inside the GUV; 3) the space between the dashed cyan and dashed red lines indicates the and red zones indicates the boundary region of the GUV from which biochemical quantities are computed; 4) the dashed white line indicates the boundary from which physical quantities are computed.
+- ".mat" files: saved MATLAB variables for biophysical quantities

 ## Requirements
 MATLAB 2022a (or later versions) is required to run these scripts.